 The other day, I didn’t realize I left my coat in the office until I was half way to my car.
 I weighed walking back upstairs against completing the trek to the car in the light snow and 15 degrees cold.
 I felt fine, so I decided to shrug off the weather.
-Once in the car, I Facebook Bragged that I had officially adapted to the Northwoods weather.
-I forgot that the car would never warm up before I made it home, and I regretted the decision before the Fiat Popsicle made it out of the parking lot.
+Once in the car, I Facebook Bragged about officially adapting to the Northwoods weather.
+The car never warmed up before I made it home.
+I regretted the decision from the moment the Fiat Popsicle made it out of the parking lot.

 Everything else that keeps me warm